 We've compared the four models in a separate feature, but here we are looking at how the iPhone 13 mini and iPhone 13 compare to last year's iPhone 12 and iPhone 12 mini, as well as the older - but still available - iPhone 11.
 We've also referenced 2018's iPhone XR for those wondering how the new models compare to the three-year old device if you're due an upgrade.

-Should you upgrade from the iPhone XR, or if you have an older iPhone, should you buy the iPhone XR or the iPhone 11 instead of the iPhone 12 or 12 mini given they are being sold alongside each other?
+Should you upgrade from the iPhone XR, iPhone 11 or iPhone 12 to the iPhone 13?
+Or should you save some money and buy the iPhone 11 or the iPhone 12 given they are being sold alongside the latest models?